AMAA awards 2022: Josh2funny, Osas Ighodaro, and Akah Nnani bag huge nominations

-AMAA Awards 2022: Josh2Funny, Osas Ighodaro and Akah Nnani Bag Big Nominations, Man Of God Snag 4 Categories
+AMAA 2022: Nigeria, Ghana, South Africa Lead As Organiser Unveils Nominees List

-- The AMAA award organizers have released their official nomination list for the movie festival set to hold in October 2022
+- The AMAA award organisers have released the official nomination list for the movie festival set to hold in October 2022

 - Top Nollywood stars like Akah Nnani, Osas Ighodaro, Nse Ikpe-Etim, and Deyemi Okanlawon, among others, bagged massive nominations for different categories